Watomsk/RP5_GameBoy_Bezels/README.md

 Notes:
 * For the GBA overlays use Integer Scale by opening Retroarch in game and going to Settings > Video > Scaling, and turning ON the Integer Scale option.
 You will also need to adjust the Viewport Anchor Bias Y to 0.05 value.
 * Depending on which shaders you use you might need to edit the Shader Parameters to make the overlays work.
 Ex.
-I personally like the Koko Aio shaders, but I turn off the Bezel and Ambient Lights on the Shader Parameters, and adjust the curvature a bit to make the shader be compatible with the overlays.
+I personally like the Koko Aio shaders, but I turn off the Bezel and Ambient Lights on the Shader Parameters, to make the shader be compatible with overlays.
+* There are more overlays than the ones shown here.
+The zip files contain a black and dark gray variant of each overlay, as well as alternative designs for some of them.

 ## Game Boy DMG
 <img width="500" height="281" alt="GB" src="https://github.com/user-attachments/assets/51c179b1-a3f6-4475-9749-18f84226d045" />